Latest Commissions

 Artist: Claudia Comte

-Installed: Anticipated Winter 2024
+Installed: Anticipated Spring 2025

 Comte’s proposal depicts the image of a beach, a resting space in which passengers are invited to approach and even sit on marble starfish that seem to be in repose by the sea.
 The black and white wall painting represents a repetitive motif that moves along the horizontal axis, like the regular and constant movement of waves or like algae dancing in water.
 In this context, the background motif captures notions of fluidity and continuous flow while standing in contrast to the quiet inertia of the white marble sculptures.
 Here, perpetual movement and suspended stillness coexist.